qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Homopolymer
 Homopolymer, e.g. A-A-A-A-A-A-A-A-A-A-A, simple repetition

+## Intergenic region
+An intergenic region is a stretch of DNA sequences located between genes.
+Intergenic regions may contain functional elements and junk DNA.
+Intergenic regions should not be confused with intragenic regions (or introns), which are short, non-coding regions that are found within genes, especially within the genes of eukaryotic organisms.Intergenic regions contain a number of functional DNA sequences such as promoters and regulatory elements, enhancers, spacers, and (in eukaryotes) centromeres.
+They may also contain origins of replication, scaffold attachment regions, and transposons and viruses.[2]
+Non-functional DNA elements such as pseudogenes and repetitive DNA, both of which are types of junk DNA, can also be found in intergenic regions—although they may also be located within genes in introns.

 ## Intron retention
 An overview of the intron retention (IR) mechanism: different isoforms can be produced from a single gene through AS.
 (A), Isoforms with introns fully spliced are sent out of the nucleus for translation.
 Intron-retaining isoforms (IRIs) can be generated through IR (no intron retention): (B), In most cases, the IRIs are degraded by the nonsense-mediated decay (NMD) pathway, the reason being that retained introns often contain premature termination codons (PTCs) that can trigger NMD (with intron retention): (C), In some cases, the IRIs are detained in the nucleus, and in response to stimuli these IRIs can undergo further splicing to remove the retained intron, before being exported out of nucleus for translation (with intron retention): (D), In the case of cytoplasmic splicing, IRIs are shuttled to the cytoplasm for preservation and may be subject to further splicing (with intron retention): (E), In yet another case, IRIs escape from the NMD pathway and are translated into protein isoforms, which, compared with normal protein isoforms, are often truncated and may lose domains; however, it could also be that the alternative protein isoforms include extra domains formed by the amino acid sequences translated from retained introns (with intron retention).

 <div align=center>
 <img src="https://github.com/qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/blob/89c8759153191b960c4f4c064d2967a6965c0a87/imgs/fgene-11-00586-g001.jpg">
 </div>

+## LNCaP cells
+LNCaP cells are a cell line of human cells commonly used in the field of oncology.
+LNCaP cells are androgen-sensitive human prostate adenocarcinoma cells derived from the left supraclavicular lymph node metastasis from a 50-year-old caucasian male in 1977.
+They are adherent epithelial cells growing in aggregates and as single cells.

 ## Melanoma
 Melanoma, the most serious type of skin cancer, develops in the cells (melanocytes) that produce melanin — the pigment that gives your skin its color.